csalvador58/mlx_speech_to_text/README.md

 - Format: Based on `KOKORO_RESPONSE_FORMAT` setting
 - Contains: Generated speech audio files (when not streaming)

+### (Optional) Add Apple Shortcut
+Set a shortcut to send ENTER cmd to first session in an iTerm window: [iCloud Link to Shortcut](https://www.icloud.com/shortcuts/014c924d6e53423a8d10aefb6625ca21)

 ##
 This project expanded on the article ["Real-time Speech-to-Text on macOS with MLX Whisper (with copy to pasteboard capabilities)"](https://maeda.pm/2024/11/10/real-time-speech-to-text-on-macos-with-mlx-whisper-with-copy-to-pasteboard-capabilities/) by Maeda.